Databracket/bastio-agent/doc/source/index.rst

 Bastio is an operating system user account provisioning tool to help people with a lot of servers and users create and delete system user accounts.
 With Bastio, you no longer need to keep track of your team's access to servers.
 For example, once a team member leaves, you can disable her access to all your server assets in one click.

-Bastio saves you time by not making you wait for your team members to generate and send you their public keys; team members can upload their existing keypairs.
+Bastio saves you time by not making you wait for your team members to generate and send you their public keys; team members can upload their existing public key.
 Crypto-savvy members of your team are still free to generate their own.

 Install |project_name| on your servers to enable OS account provisioning and SSH